-All participants have to turn in a "Comments and Queries" (C&Q) document on Monday to the TA, focusing on the week's readings and focus questions.
+All participants have to turn in a "Comments and Queries" (C&Q) document on Monday and Friday to the coordinators, focusing on the week's readings and focus questions.
 See Note 1 below for guidelines on what is expected in this document.
 The Comments and Queries could also be used to frame the discussion in the class.
 Participants who are presenting the material in a given week need not submit this document for that week, but generating these would be useful in guiding the discussion.
-The TA will provide feedback on your C&Q documents and the presentations.
+Feedback will be provided on your C&Q documents and the presentations.
 See Note 2 for guidelines on presentations.

-You will work with the TAs to develop a concept map of the reading, integrating the various concepts covered in the reading, to generate a big picture.
+You will work with the instructors to develop a concept map of the reading, integrating the various concepts covered in the reading, to generate a big picture.
 This activity will be done in class, for the modules where it is possible.
 The map will be built on the whiteboard by teams, and this activity will contribute to your class participation grades.